nix-community/disko/docs/quickstart.md

 [Example: NixOS Configuration](https://nixos.org/manual/nixos/stable/index.html#ex-config).

-d) When editing `configuration.nix`, you will need to add the `disko` NixOS module and `disko-config.nix` to the imports section.
+d) When editing `configuration.nix`, you will need to add the `disko` NixOS module and `disk-config.nix` to the imports section.
 This section will already include the file `./hardware-configuration.nix`, and you can add the new entries just below this.
 This section will now include: